-On February 22, 2013, the GALC with the Guam Economic Development Authority (GEDA) as the GALC's agent, entered into a Memorandum of Understanding for the lease of Land Bank Trust property known as Wettengel Junction.
+On February 22, 2013, the GALC with GEDA as the GALC's agent, entered into a Memorandum of Understanding for the lease of Land Bank Trust property known as Wettengel Junction.
 The MOU required a \$10,000 earnest deposit, of which 50% was to be retained by the GALC and the remaining \$5,000 is considered a down payment for the security deposit upon entering into a lease.